SpaceX launching to the south this weekend - Space Explored

-[Update: New confirmed date] Next Launch: SpaceX to launch second dedicated rideshare mission from Florida

-SpaceX will launch 88 satellites into a Sun-synchronous orbit around the Earth as soon as Friday.
+SpaceX will launch 88 satellites into a Sun-synchronous orbit around the Earth.
 This will be SpaceX’s second dedicated rideshare mission and host companies like Spaceflight Inc, ExoLaunch, and D-Orbit who will deploy the bulk of the payloads with their specialized deployment system.
 The Falcon 9 rocket will launch south, down the coast of Florida, and then the first stage will perform the first RTLS landing of 2021, back at LZ-1.

 Rocket: SpaceX Falcon 9 (B1060-8)

-Note: [Update: L-1 weather report] Next Launch: SpaceX to launch second dedicated rideshare mission from Florida